hues-platform/nestli/README.md

-# BAC-Bench
+# nestli
-BAC-Bench is a co-simulation environment for benchmarking the performance of BACS (building automation and control systems).
-In its core, BAC-Bench is a calibrated EnergyPlus model of the living lab UMAR (urban mining and recycling) at NEST, Empa. see: https://www.empa.ch/web/nest/urban-mining
+nestli is the little sister of the NEST demonstrator at Empa.
+It is co-simulation environment for benchmarking the performance of BACS (building automation and control systems).
+In its core, nestli is a calibrated EnergyPlus model of the UMAR living lab. see: https://www.empa.ch/web/nest/urban-mining

 ![Picture1](https://user-images.githubusercontent.com/27851066/169803496-275ed8fc-7d1b-42e6-a0a7-f27f7dc456c5.png)